Aviation Intelligence Center of Excellence

 Mark Libby, ATC Specialist

-38+ years with FAA air traffic management, including Air Traffic Manager at the FAA Command Center (ATCSCC), Manager Collaborative Decision Making/International Operations, Manager ATCSCC Automation, and National Operations Manager.
+38+ years experience with FAA air traffic management, including Air Traffic Manager at the FAA Command Center (ATCSCC), Manager Collaborative Decision Making/International Operations, Manager ATCSCC Automation, and National Operations Manager.

 CoE Focus Areas: Surface Management (including departure metering, and arrival and departure sequencing), collaborative decision-making, traffic management optimization program design and management, technical training for large teams in change management and process reengineering.